corro69/chat/readme.txt

   pickle
   socket

-  Chat server and app with encryption
+  Chat server and client app with encryption

 To start the chat server execute : "python3 server.py" from a terminal in the chat directory.